DoD Disability Severance Pay

 Disability Severance Pay is a one-time, lump sum payment and is computed as follows:

-2 x basic pay for applicable grade x years of service (subject to minimum 3 or 6 years) not to exceed 19 years.
+2 x basic pay for applicable grade x years of service (subject to minimum three or six years) not to exceed 19 years.

 Applicable grade is the highest of the following:

-Soldiers are credited with a minimum of 3 years of service as computed under 10 USC 1208 unless they qualify for the minimum 6 years of service.
+Soldiers are credited with a minimum of three years of service as computed under 10 USC 1208 unless they qualify for the minimum six years of service

-To qualify for the minimum 6 years, the disability must be incurred in line of duty in a combat zone as designated by the Secretary of Defense OR incurred during the performance of duty in combat-related operations as designated by the Secretary of Defense.
-DoD policy for the "combat related operations" determination is that the disability must be incurred as a result of armed conflict as set forth in DoD Instruction 1332.38, paragraph E3.P5.1.2.
+To qualify for the minimum six years, the disability must be incurred in line of duty in a combat zone as designated by the Secretary of Defense OR incurred during the performance of duty in combat-related operations as designated by the Secretary of Defense.
+DoD policy for the "combat related operations" determination is that the disability must be incurred as a result of armed conflict.

 Exclusion from DVA Recoupment